-- Increases understanding of dementia and provides a new perspective on the experience of living with it
+- increases understanding of dementia and provides a new perspective of the experience living with dementia.

-- Applies a person-centred approach to provide individualized support
+- applies a person-centred approach to providing individualized support.

-- Enhances skills in relationship-building to support individuals with compassion and respect
+- enhances relationship-building skills to support people living with dementia with compassion and respect.

 The program emphasizes the importance of shifting care and services to focus on a person’s strengths and abilities, and how each person can be supported in living life to the fullest.
 LDJ was created in collaboration with people living with dementia and their care partners.
 It provides a fresh perspective on dementia care and support based on real life experiences.